www.facebook.com/ian.wall.127

 Circumnavigating small or at least partially

-filled in crevasses we eventually reach the ridge with the view down into the
+filled in crevasses we eventually reach the ridge with the view

 upper Langmuche Khola Valley.
 Parchamo was certainly not an option!
 The descent